PhilipNaudus/simple_site-gh-pages/pages/overview/questions-about-mulans-legend-and-history.md

 Additionally, the Ming dynasty play *[Mulan Joins the Army](/pages/ming/mulan-joins-the-army-xu-wei)* and the Qing dynasty novel *[Fierce and Filial](/pages/qing/fierce-and-filial)* both state that Mulan had a nine-year-old sister by the name of Munan and a five-year-old brother by the name Hua Fang (who was nicknamed Yaoer).

-According to *[Biography of Extraordinary Mulan](/pages/qing/biography-of-extraordinary-mulan)*, Mulan was an only child, but her mother gave birth after Mulan joined the army.
+According to *[The Complete Account of Extraordinary Mulan](/pages/qing/complete-account-of-extraordinary-mulan)*, Mulan was an only child, but her mother gave birth after Mulan joined the army.
 After her parents pass away, Mulan acts as a mother to her siblings.

 Finally, *[Romance of Sui and Tang](/pages/qing/romance-of-sui-and-tang)* includes a subplot where Mulan’s sister Youlan (who was only slightly younger than Mulan) dresses as a man to deliver a letter after Mulan’s death.